Best Angle Grinder for Sharpening Mower Blades

-Sharpening mower blades keeps your lawn mower cutting cleanly, reduces strain on the engine, and extends the life of your deck.
-When you choose the right angle grinder you get faster, more consistent edges and less guesswork than using hand files.
+Sharpening mower blades keeps your lawn mower cutting cleanly, reduces strain on the engine, and helps protect your deck from extra vibration.
+The right angle grinder makes the job faster, cleaner, and easier to control than a hand file.

 |---|---|---|